Nonclassicality of induced coherence witnessed by contextuality: Methodology

 Note that $\alpha_p$ is equal for each NL.
+In addition, different pumping regimes, similar to the two-crystal scheme, can be characterized here, as well.
+In fact, this is essential while it provides useful tools to compare results from the original ZWM setup with two crystals with the extended version of that with three crystals.

-The key feature is the indistinguishability of generated idler photons in NL2 and NL3 ($i_2$ = $i_3$ = $i$) when their path identity is satisfied.
-Since these crystals are usually pumped by laser beams, there is always a nonzero probability of the presence of idler photons generated by NL2 at the NL3, when the down-conversion is taking place at the latter.
-Therefore, the occurrence of stimulated (induced) emission at NL3 becomes, in principle, inevitable.
-In order to vary the path identity of generated idler photons, one can insert a symmetric beam splitter between the NL2 and NL3.
-In this case, $i_2$ and $i_3$ are connected by
+The key feature in the extended version of the ZWM scheme is the indistinguishability of successive generated idler photons either in NL1 and NL2 ($i_1$ = $ i_2$ = $i$) or NL2 and NL3 ($ i_2$ = $ i_3$ = $ i$) when their path identity is satisfied.
+Since these crystals are usually pumped by laser beams, there is always a nonzero probability of the presence of idler photons generated by NL1 at the NL2 or NL2 at the NL3, when the down-conversion is taking place at the latter.
+Therefore, the stimulated (induced) emission at NL2 or NL3 occurs.
+To vary the path identity of generated idler photons, one can insert a beam splitter between two NLs (NL1 and NL2 or NL2 and NL3).
+In this case (when placed between NL2 and NL3), $i_2$ and $ i_3$ are connected by